The Best Ways to Pay For Senior Living

 Private Pay Funds

 One of the top options today for paying for senior living is using private funds.
-Interestingly, the cost of living and caregiving expenses are unlikely to be much higher than you are already paying.
+Interestingly, the cost of living and caregiving expenses are unlikely to be much higher than what you are already paying.
 To calculate how much you’ll approximately be paying for senior living each month compared to your current living & caregiving expenses, use our affordability calculator.
 When considering your expenses, you’ll want to take into account what you are already paying for housing expenses, food, any care you receive, and transportation.
 Many individuals who speak with us are surprised by how affordable senior living can be compared to their current monthly expenses.

 Medicaid